 Frederik meets Hangar K and Howest who is a partner

-First period: artist duo Veerle Michiels & Jonas Vansteenkiste 1 April - 31 October 2019.
+First period: artistic duo Veerle Michiels & Jonas Vansteenkiste 1 April - 31 October 2019.

 Thursday 26 September the connection between the personalities of the herbs and the digital world which is the world of the companies in Hangar K will be programmed by the partners of Hangar K.